timdef/learning-deep-learning/tooling/README.md

 This should download some packages.

-You should now be able to `conda activate udacity` and have a fully loaded environment with PyTorch and Jupyter Notebooks.
+You should now be able to `conda activate udacity` (or the [appropriate command](https://conda.io/docs/user-guide/tasks/manage-environments.html?highlight=environment%20yml#activating-an-environment) for your OS) and have a fully loaded environment with PyTorch and Jupyter Notebooks.

 I recomment running `jupyter notebook` to ensure the above was successful.